Admission Information for all Applicants

 When to Apply

-Transfer applicants generally are received six to nine months before the term begins.
+Transfer applications generally are received six to nine months before the term begins.
 Apply by your intended college’s deadline.

 - Must have completed an Associate of Arts degree from a Florida public institution or at least 60 transferable semester credit hours from a regionally accredited institution

 - Must show competency in a foreign language.
 Students can do this by providing a high school transcript showing completion of the second high school level or higher of a foreign language or American Sign Language equivalent to the second high school level or higher, or by completing the second collegiate level of a foreign language or American Sign Language.

 - Must have a minimum 2.0 overall GPA and a minimum 2.0 GPA at the last institution attended, as calculated by UF.

-- Must complete or will complete specific prerequisites for intended major before attending UF.
+- Must complete or will complete specific prerequisites for the intended major before attending UF.

 - Must be in good standing and eligible to return to any institution previously attended.